Promoting Good Attendance

 Removing barriers to good attendance

 It is important that parents/carers contact the school if they are concerned about their child’s attendance.
-The Year Co-ordinators and Deputy Year Co-ordinators are available to work with parents/carers and students to help improve attendance.
+The relevant Head of Year is available to work with parents/carers and students to help improve attendance.